TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Services/Developer/ServiceApi.rst

 Service API
 ===========

+.. deprecated:: 11.3
+   The abstract class :php:`\TYPO3\CMS\Core\Service\AbstractService` has been deprecated.
+See :ref:`services-developer-service-api-migration`.

 All service classes must inherit from the base service class :php:`\TYPO3\CMS\Core\Service\AbstractService`, unless the service type provides a specific